profile-generators/avatar-parts/README.md

 *author* will be added as metadata to your parts

-*tags* is a comma-separated list of keywords that will be added as metadata to your parts

 The script will extract your layers and assign a **4 digit** number to each of your parts, add author and tags metadata inline, and place your part in the correct folder.
 If you used **4 digit** in a layer name, the corresponding part will be updated instead of being assigned a new number.

+When extract_svg.py runs:
+- for each new part one or more keywords are requested.
+You can pass, or enter keywords separated by commas.
+Space is to be replaced by an underscore.
+Keywords will be added as metadata to your parts.
+- information will be asked to associate hair and eventually back hair.

 Before making a pull request, run the python 3 script [gen_indexes.py](gen_indexes.py).